World Cup 2026 pages

 Availability

-| Amadou Onana | Out for the tournament — a torn ACL suffered in the 21st minute of the round-of-16 win over the USA | Goal / Yahoo Sports |
+| Amadou Onana | Out for the tournament — the torn ACL suffered against the USA; did not feature | Goal / Yahoo Sports |

 Availability drifts hourly in tournament week — every row carries its source and date for exactly that reason.